IDEO-coLAB/welcome/README.md

 # Welcome!

 Welcome to CoLab engineering!
 This repo is your entry point into the CoLab ecosystem, and provides links to other useful repos.
-This repo was specifically created to answer to these questions that are typical when starting to work with a new engineering team:
+This repo was specifically created to answer to these questions:

 - Does the CoLab have any standard engineering tools, processes, and conventions?
 - Where can I start learning and using the above?

-With that said, dive in!

 ## Table of Contents